loweas/loweas.github.io/resume.md

 ----------------
 # Personal Achievements
-## Avid Backpacker - :mountain: Video Editor - :movie_camera:
+## Avid Backpacker -:mountain: Video Editor -:movie_camera:
 ## Adventure Documentaries:
 ### [Continental Divide Trail][]
 #### A thru-hike from Canada to Mexico of an approximatley 3,000 miles trail